Your Guide to Portfolio Management

 Factors Influencing Investment Portfolio Management

-To manage your portfolio, you must consider six factors directly related to our investor profile.
+To manage your portfolio effectively, consider six key factors directly related to our investor profile.
 These factors are:

-it is essential to consider our age since a young person can take more risks than someone close to retirement age.
+• Age: It is essential to consider our age, as a young person may take more risks than someone close to retirement age.

-It refers to the time when you will need the money.
-Before making any investment decision, you must consider the time horizon.
-For example, if you know you will need the money in less than a year, you should look for an investment you can recover before completing this.
+• Investment horizon: This refers to the time frame during which you will need the money.
+Before making any investment decision, you must consider your time horizon.
+For example, if you know you will need the money in less than a year, you should look for an investment that you can recover before the deadline.
 This is a critical point to keep in mind.

-Some investment strategies, such as active management, require much more dedication than others.
-That is why you should assess whether you are willing to investigate the companies or products you want to invest in or prefer to invest using a less demanding strategy.
+• The comfort of investment: Some investment strategies, such as active management, require much more dedication than others.
+That is why you should assess whether you are willing to investigate the companies or products you want to invest in, or prefer to invest using a less demanding strategy.

 All About the Nasdaq Stock Market